sburkard/cookie-factory/README.md

 * Control the fortune service responses to control the further processing inside the cookie factory

 ## Test setup
-When the cookie factory is tested with Citrus, the setup is as follows:
+When the cookie factory is tested with [Citrus][citrus-web], the setup is as follows:

 ![Cookie factory under test](docs/cookie-factory-test.png)
 * Citrus is the test driver